 See the application form for the exam you need to retake for how to reapply.

 The Board will officially notify you by mail once you pass the FSS Exam.
 If you have already provided the Board with an official (sealed, sent directly from the institution) copy of your final transcript(s), the Board will include your Soil Scientist-In-Training (SSIT) number with your notification.
 If you sat prior to graduation and so submitted an unofficial transcript with your FSS application, note that the Board will not issue a SSIT number until they receive the required transcript(s).

 Once you have your SSIT number and the required experience, you can apply to sit for the PSS Exam.

 After Passing the PSS

 Once you pass the PSS exam, you will be instructed by mail how to apply for your license.
 The license fee is $120.

 Note: You are not licensed and cannot practice or hold out as licensed until the Board processes your license.

-Regardless of when obtained, your license will expire on June 30th of the next even-numbered year (for example, June 30, 2020).
+Regardless of when obtained, your license expires June 30th of every even-numbered year.